vulnbreave/Shell-scripting/README.md

   THATS ALL!!!  the albsolute basics you need to know.
-YOUR READY TO ROCK !
+YOU ARE READY TO ROCK !
 See you there ;)